 Swiss banks have a long history of keeping account information private.
-After a French raid on Swiss banks in 1932, Switzerland passed the Banking Act of 1934.
-Bankers who release information about private clients or acknowledge the existence of client accounts face criminal charges.
-Over time, Swiss banks have been used to hide Nazi wealth, protect assets of the persecuted, and help countless others keep a low profile.
+After the arrest of two employees of a leading Swiss bank in 1932, Switzerland passed the Swiss Federal Banking Act of 1934.
+Because of this act, bankers who release information about private clients or acknowledge the existence of client accounts face criminal charges.
+Over time, the privacy of Swiss banks has been used to hide Nazi wealth, protect assets of the persecuted, and help countless others keep a low profile.

-FATCA agreement: Tax evasion is especially hard to pull off as a result of the Foreign Account Tax Compliance Act (FATCA).
-FACTA is U.S. law, but Swiss banks have agreed to share information about U.S. account holders, no doubt persuaded by stiff sanctions for non-compliance.
+Tax evasion is especially hard to pull off as a result of the Foreign Account Tax Compliance Act (FATCA).
+FATCA is U.S. law, but Swiss banks have agreed to share information about U.S. account holders, no doubt persuaded by stiff sanctions for noncompliance.
 It’s not illegal to hold assets overseas, but U.S. taxpayers are required to declare those accounts, which may lead to tax liabilities.
 If you don’t disclose the existence of the accounts, your bank may do it for you.

 If you understand the limitations and you still want to proceed, be prepared for a long process.
 You’re not opening an online bank account—this task will result in hundreds of pages of paperwork (much of it on the bank’s end) and numerous hours of labor.

-Apply for the account: Foreigners typically need to apply for Swiss bank accounts in person.
-Again, the goal is to ensure that banks know who their customer is and where the money comes from.
-That said, don’t make a trip to Switzerland hoping to just walk into a bank and apply—do research and start the conversation long before you need to open an account.
-Be mindful of the challenges that arise when working with U.S. citizens, such as financial risk for the bank, regulatory burdens, and paperwork.
-Be prepared to hear “no.” Your chances for approval are probably best if you're working with an experienced team that has done this before and has relationships in Switzerland.
+The goal is to ensure that banks know who their customers are and where the money comes from.
+That said, don’t make a trip to Switzerland hoping to just walk into a bank and apply; conduct your research and start the conversation long before you need to open an account.
+Be mindful of the challenges that arise for banks working with U.S. citizens, such as the financial risk for the bank, regulatory burdens, and paperwork.
+Be prepared to hear “No.” Your chances for approval are probably best if you're working with an experienced team that has done this before and has relationships in Switzerland.

-Using the account: Most foreigners don’t use Swiss banks for everyday accounts.
+Most foreigners don’t use Swiss banks for everyday accounts.
 You may get debit and credit cards for spending, but the main benefits of private Swiss accounts are the stability of the banking system and privacy.
-If you use debit cards or write checks in public, you’re letting the world know that you have funds in a Swiss bank account, eliminating much of the privacy you worked so hard for.
+If you use debit cards or write checks in public, you’re letting the world know that you have funds in a Swiss bank account, eliminating much of the privacy you worked so hard to gain.